Industry Insights

 Website errors – the ones reflected by HTTP error codes, specifically, occur for several reasons.

-So, what does this mean to a laboratory user of LIS system or lab revenue cycle management (lab RCM, laboratory billing) software?
+So, what does this mean to a user of a medical lab’s LIS system or lab revenue cycle management (lab billing) software?

-The proper functioning of your medical LIS and lab RCM is critical to the accuracy and safety of your lab’s operations.
-As a user or buyer of the LIS system and lab RCM products, it is incumbent on you to ensure that your lab vendors incorporate best practices for software testing.
+The proper functioning of your LIS software and laboratory billing system is critical to the accuracy and safety of your lab’s operations.
+As a user or buyer of the lab information system and lab billing products, it is incumbent on you to ensure that your lab vendors incorporate best practices for diagnostic lab software testing.

 Several stages of testing should be completed before a software program is cleared for use.
 They include:

 Unit Testing: This focuses on specific units or components of the software to determine whether each is fully functional.
-The main aim of this endeavor is to determine whether the application functions as designed.
+The endeavor aims to determine whether the application functions as designed.

 Acceptance Testing: This determines whether the system is ready for release.
 The user will test the system to see whether the application meets their business needs.
 Once this process has been completed and the software has passed acceptance testing, the program can be delivered (to the production environment).

-Regression testing addresses a common issue all developers face - the emergence of old (or new) “bugs” with new code.
+This form of testing addresses a common issue all developers face: the emergence of old (or new) “bugs” with new code.
 It can ensure that a software application works as intended after any code changes, updates, revisions, improvements, or optimizations.

-Have you ever taken your car to the mechanic with problems and the mechanic says ‘I’ve fixed the problem’?
-Then you drive away and the problem still exists.
+Have you ever taken your car to the mechanic, only to be told the issue is fixed, yet when you drive away, the problem still exists?

 Why?

-What can you do as a laboratorian to help ensure that your medical LIS and lab RCM/lab billing system continues to function properly?
+What can you do as a laboratorian to help ensure that your medical LIS or lab billing system continues to function properly?

-Start by confirming that your lab vendors (LIS company and lab revenue cycle management partner) adhere to good manufacturing and testing processes.
+Start by confirming that your lab vendors (LIS company or RCM management company) adhere to good manufacturing and testing processes.

-LigoLab’s LIS Software Testing and Quality Control Plan
+LigoLab’s Laboratory Information System Software Testing and Quality Control Plan

-Known widely for its innovative all-in-one lab information system and laboratory billing software and its rapid development of features and enhancements that simplify laboratory workflow management, the LIS company is a master of digitally transforming clinical labs and pathology groups into modern and profitable businesses.
+Widely recognized for its innovative all-in-one laboratory information system, complete with advanced, integrated laboratory billing solutions, LigoLab consistently delivers new features and enhancements that streamline laboratory workflow management.
+The company excels at digitally transforming clinical labs and pathology groups into modern, efficient, and profitable operations.

 “It’s important to cover all the bases,” said Gor Kalantaryan, LigoLab’s Chief Operating Officer.
 “We can be as thorough and fast as possible because our process is automated and not limited to human capabilities.”